MetanoKid/coding-scars/_drafts/log-window-3.md

 The only addition has been the block where we set the dimensions.
 And this is it!
 We can now position and size it however we want.

-Bonus idea: we could ask the window about its position and size from the host program and persist its values so we could start from the last configuration.
+Bonus idea: we could ask the window about these properties (which would be updated when resizing or moving the window) from the host program and persist its values so we could start from the last configuration when we launch the program again.

 # Auto-scroll to bottom